 Folks, you’re all set!
 Hop the rails to Chicago’s West Town neighborhood and check out these nine awesome restaurants.
 How many have you tried?
 Do you have a favorite place to eat or drink in West Town?
 I would love to hear all about it!
 Leave a comment and I’ll get back to you.

-Check out my posts on Forbidden Root, Shokolad, Hoosier Mama, Chicago Cut Steakhouse, the 5 Best Vegetarian Restaurants in Chicago, 7 Best Logan Square Restaurants and Chicago’s 6 Best Korean Restaurants.
+Check out my posts on Forbidden Root, Shokolad, Hoosier Mama, Chicago Cut Steakhouse, the 5 Best Vegetarian Restaurants in Chicago, 7 Best Logan Square Restaurants, 9 Great Middle Eastern Restaurants in Chicago, and Chicago’s 6 Best Korean Restaurants.

 In keeping with the spirit of Feeding Off The Rails, I encourage you to leave your car at home and take the CTA Blue Line or the #66 Chicago bus to these tasty spots in Chicago’s West Town.
 Save on gas.
 Avoid traffic, road rage and parking.
 Reduce pollution.
 Don’t drink and drive!